Limited Company Benefits In Kind - FAQs

 What are benefits in kind?

-Which items qualify as a benefit in kind?
+Which items can qualify as a benefit in kind?

 Typical items that are classified as BIK include;